neoxygen/neo4j-neoclient/README.md

     class: My\Extension\Clas
 ```

-### Production settings
+## Production settings

-The library uses a Dependency Injenction Container and service files definitions, while this provide flexibilty and
+The library uses a Dependency Injenction Container and service files definitions, while this provide full flexibility and
 robust code, this comes at a price.

 By providing a cache path where the container and all the configuration can be dumped, you'll have the best of both worlds.